elastio/bon/website/src/reference/builder/top-level/derive.md

 assert_eq!(example, 99);

 // The debug output of the builder for methods with `self` includes
-// the special field with called `receiver` that stores the `self` value. assert_eq!(
+// the special field with called `self_receiver` that stores the `self` value. assert_eq!(
     format!("{:?}", Example.method_with_self()),
-    "ExampleMethodWithSelfBuilder { receiver: Example }"
+    "ExampleMethodWithSelfBuilder { self_receiver: Example }"
 )
 ```